rllin/halo-wiki/theta-burst-stimulation.md

 3 pulses are administered at 50 Hz, every 200 ms.

 ## intermittent theta burst stimulation pattern (iTBS)
-a 2 second train of TBS is repeated every 10 s for a total of 190 s (600 pulses).
+A 2 second train of TBS is repeated every 10 s for a total of 190 s (600 pulses).

-## continuous theta burst stimulation paradigm (cTBS), a 40 s train of uninterrupted TBS is given (600 pulses).
+## continuous theta burst stimulation (cTBS)
+A 40 s train of uninterrupted TBS is given (600 pulses).